 Risk Reduction for Increased-Risk Women

-For women in the Increased-Risk category, following the healthy living guidelines listed above is the first step, but there are additional early detection and risk reduction tactics to consider.
-In addition to being Breast and Ovarian Self-Aware we encourage you to discuss the following options with your doctor.
+For women at increased risk for breast and/or ovarian cancer, in addition to healthy living recommendations above, there are other early detection and risk reduction tactics to consider.
+In addition to practicing Breast and Ovarian Self-Aware we encourage you to discuss the following options with your doctor.